Skip to main content

 project_idstringYesThe project ID

-report_idstringYesThe report config ID
+report_idstringYesThe saved report ID

 session_idstringYesSession ID returned by analyze_request

-Returns: Full report configuration object.Example prompts:
+Returns: Full saved report (id, name, project_id, url, settings).Example prompts:

 • “Show me the configuration of the Performance Overview report”